sumedhdamo/IIT-PATNA-Capstone-Project/README.md

    AnsibleCode.txt
    - Objective of Ansible is to push out the dcdiag scripts to all Domain controllers(dcdiag-report.yml)
-   - It also creates a schedule task on all dcs so that the dcdiag script will runn evryday(schtask.yml)
+   - It is also used in pushing out a script to all DCs ,that schedule the task on all dcs so that the dcdiag script will runn evryday(schtask.yml)

    PowershellCode.txt
    - It has dcdiag and repadmin health check script.